max-talanov/1/research_vault/CPG/Limitations of the model scratch.md

 #neuron
 #CPG

-## Now currents speed is taken in account
+## Now currents speed is taken in account[+]
-these centres is provided by the persistent (slowly inactivating) sodium current (INaP)ineachneuron (known to be present in the rodent spinal neurons; see Zhong et al. 2007; Tazerart et al. 2008; Ziskind-Conhaim et al. 2008; Brocard et al. 2010, 2013)
+these centres is provided by the persistent (slowly inactivating) sodium current (INaP) in each neuron (known to be present in the rodent spinal neurons; see Zhong et al. 2007; Tazerart et al. 2008; Ziskind-Conhaim et al. 2008; Brocard et al. 2010, 2013)

 ## Single compartment models
 All neurons were simulated in the Hodgkin–Huxley style as single-compartment models.